The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 The gimbal assembly will be used to detect hot spots on the field, put out fires using your water cannon, and perform reconnaissance with your FPV camera .

-The gimbal uses 2 servos (very similar to servos used previous years) to control the pan and tilt of the drone.
+The gimbal uses 2 servos (very similar to servos used in previous years) to control the pan and tilt of the drone.

-Pan is the rotation about the z-axis meaning this controls left or right camera angle.
+Pan is the rotation about the z-axis meaning this controls the left or right camera angle.
 Pan gets its name because it keeps an object in the picture or secures a panoramic effect.

-Tilt is the rotation abut the y-axis meaning it controls up and down camera angle.
+Tilt is the rotation abut the y-axis meaning it controls the up and down camera angle.

 Obtain the
 [gimbal parts]({{< relref "../../3d-printing/gimbal" >}})
-from the 3D printing section, 2 servos and associated hardware, a mosfet, the thermal camera, laser module, FPV camera, long F-F dupont jumper wires, and your (18awg?) wires.
+from the 3D printing section, 2 servos and associated hardware, a mosfet, the thermal camera, laser module, FPV camera, and long F-F dupont jumper wires.

 {{% alert title="Note" color="note" %}}
-Be sure you have the latest 3D printed parts as there has been changes to the pan part to accommodate your specific servo horn.
+Be sure you have the latest 3D printed parts as there have been changes to the pan part to accommodate your specific servo horn.
 {{% /alert %}}